the1drewharris/spamFreeCoupons/readMe.md

 Goal
 ------
-Step by step instructions for cloud deployment of Anonymous Coupons app.
+Step by step instructions for cloud deployment of Spam Free Coupons app.

 1: download and install Mongodb
 ------